Commuting elements, simplicial spaces, and filtrations of classifying spaces: Homotopy Properties of for a Finite Group

-Having established that $B(q,G)$ is a homotopy colimit, there are some well-known methods from homotopy theory that can be used to study its homotopy type. \begin{prop} There is a natural fibration $B(q,G)\to BG(q)$ with fiber a simply--connected finite dimensional complex $K_q$. \end{prop} \begin{proof} If $A\in \mathcal{N}_q(G)$, then there is a natural inclusion $A\subset G(q)$.
+Having established that $B(q,G)$ is a homotopy colimit, there are some well-known methods from homotopy theory that can be used to study its homotopy type.

+\begin{thm} There is a natural fibration $B(q,G)\to BG(q)$ with fiber a simply--connected finite dimensional complex $K_q$. \end{thm} \begin{proof} If $A\in \mathcal{N}_q(G)$, then there is a natural inclusion $A\subset G(q)$.
 This gives rise to a fibration $G(q)/A \to BA\to BG(q)$, where the fiber is a discrete coset space.
 Taking homotopy colimits and applying the results in \cite{P} (see \cite{DF}, page 180) yields a fibration

 and as the fiber $K_q$ is a homotopy colimit of a finite collection of discrete spaces it is necessarily finite dimensional.
 On the other hand $BG(q)$ is a $K(\pi, 1)$ and the map $B(q,G)\to BG(q)$ induces an isomorphism on fundamental groups, whence the result follows. \end{proof}